EAR-Net: Pursuing End-to-End Absolute Rotations from Multi-View Images: Introduction

-However, the aforementioned multi-stage strategy inevitably leads to the accumulation of error generated at each stage, which is a common problem confronted by many multi-stage methods for handling various visual tasks \citep{chen2020graph,IRLS,detr}.
+However, the aforementioned multi-stage strategy inevitably leads to the accumulation of error generated at each stage, which is a common problem confronted by many multi-stage methods for handling various visual tasks \cite{chen2020graph,IRLS,detr}.
 Moreover, even if the performance at one stage is improved, it could not guarantee an improved performance at its subsequent stage.
-For example, as indicated by \citet{RANSACRole}, a larger number of correct matches does not necessarily lead to a better estimation of relative poses.
+For example, a larger number of correct matches does not necessarily lead to a better estimation of relative rotations, as indicated by Fan \etal{} \cite{RANSACRole}.
+We have further conducted an experiment to verify this issue, and please see more details in the Appendix.